-(4) Compensation: Members of the Tree Preservation Board shall serve without compensation.

-(5) Meetings: The Tree Preservation Board shall establish a regular meeting schedule no less than once a quarter.

-(6) Operation: Members of the Tree Preservation Board shall annually elect a chairperson and vice-chairperson by majority vote to preside over the board's meetings.
+- (4) Compensation: Members of the Tree Preservation Board shall serve without compensation. - (5) Meetings: The Tree Preservation Board shall establish a regular meeting schedule no less than once a quarter. - (6) Operation: Members of the Tree Preservation Board shall annually elect a chairperson and vice-chairperson by majority vote to preside over the board's meetings.
 The chairperson and vice-chairperson may take part in all deliberations and vote on all issues.
-A majority of the members shall be a quorum for the transaction of business.

-(7) Duties and Responsibilities: The Tree Preservation Board shall have the following duties and responsibilities:

-- (a) Plan and host Indian Harbour Beach's annual Arbor Day Ceremony. - (b) Promote best practices in tree selection, planting, care, and trimming. - (c) Promote the identification, preservation, and protection of champion trees. - (d) Consult with City staff, upon request, regarding the care and maintenance of trees on City property. - (e) Develop and present annually a written community tree management program and supporting work plan with which, upon acceptance by the City Council, shall constitute the official Comprehensive Tree Plan for the City of Indian Harbour Beach, Florida. - (f) Make recommendations to the City Council upon any matter coming within the scope of its work, as deemed necessary. - (g) Other duties as assigned by the City Council.
+A majority of the members shall be a quorum for the transaction of business. - (7) Duties and Responsibilities: The Tree Preservation Board shall have the following duties and responsibilities: - (a) Plan and host Indian Harbour Beach's annual Arbor Day Ceremony. - (b) Promote best practices in tree selection, planting, care, and trimming. - (c) Promote the identification, preservation, and protection of champion trees. - (d) Develop tree related programs, incentives, partnerships, and rewards promoting positive Tree City USA citizenship. - (e) Consult with City staff, upon request, regarding the care and maintenance of trees on City property. - (f) Develop and present annually a written community tree management program and supporting work plan with which, upon acceptance by the City Council, shall constitute the official Comprehensive Tree Plan for the City of Indian Harbour Beach, Florida. - (g) Make recommendations to the City Council upon any matter coming within the scope of its work, as deemed necessary. - (h) Other duties as assigned by the City Council.